Wildlife Hospital F.A.Q.s

 Do you rehabilitate deer?

 Yes, we rehabilitate deer.
-In fact, MARS has one of the largest deer rehabilitation programs in BC!
+In fact, MARS has one of the largest deer rehabilitation programs in BC.
 However, we can only accept deer when they are young fawns with spots.
 We are not able to rehabilitate adult deer for a couple of reasons:

-• Adult deer are very high stress animals.
+- Adult deer are very high stress animals.
 In captivity they will eventually succumb to a muscle degenerative condition called “capture myopathy”, which is induced by the stress of rescue, transport, restraint, and confinement.

-• Adult deer can be very dangerous due to their large size and strength.
+- Adult deer can be very dangerous due to their large size and strength.
 When they are frightened, they tend to kick and thrash and can cause serious injury to their rescuers.

 If you find an injured adult deer, please call the BC Conservation Service at 1-877-952-7277 so that the animal may be assessed by a Conservation Officer and humanely euthanized if necessary.

-Is the hospital staffed?
+How is the hospital staffed?

 Can I volunteer at the Wildlife Hospital?

 We are always looking for volunteers to help out at the MARS Wildlife Hospital.
 Check out our volunteer page to learn about the requirements and duties associated with each volunteer position.
+We also accept work experience students who live on site from several weeks to several months.

-Do you have vets on staff?
+Do you have veterinarians on staff?

 How do I get an update on an animal that was admitted to the MARS Wildlife Hospital?